Albuquerque Monthly Meeting of the Religious Society of Friends (Quakers)

 The Albuquerque Friends Meeting (AMM) provides weekly “First Day School” for children and youth of all ages.
-Curriculum coordinator, Elizabeth Freyman, a skilled teacher, has developed an appropriate curriculum for each age group.
+Curriculum coordinator, Elizabeth Freyman, a creative and skilled teacher, has developed an appropriate curriculum for each age group.
 Guided by Elizabeth and adult volunteers, children engage in meaningful activities and discussion to deepen their own understandings of faith and its practice in their daily lives.

 Several times a year the Children's Committee organizes events such as Game Night, end of summer festival or camping trips for the entire AMM community.

 The Children’s Program Committee welcomes participation by members and attenders of Meeting.
 Adult volunteers are welcome to participate in First Day School and are required to complete a background check.

 For more information or to volunteer please contact First Day School teacher, Elizabeth Freyman. firstname.lastname@example.org